 If you are backpacking around countries or continents at your own pace, without doing any serious hiking expeditions, you don’t need to spend a fortune on expensive gear.
 The backpack I used for 2 years in Latin America was one I’d bought several years before for going to Glastonbury.
 The daypack I used cost maybe £20.
 Check out charity shops and 2nd hand clothes stores, eBay, Gumtree and other places where people might be selling gear.

 I bought a second-hand waterproof coat on eBay, and most of the rest of my kit was bodged together from charity shops and my Dad’s wardrobe!
 That said, sometimes, spending a little extra to make sure you have some good quality basics can really make the difference to your comfort.
-The biggest investment I made was on some new hiking boots, as I was preparing to spend 4 days hiking to Machu Picchu so I wanted to be able to walk properly!
+The biggest investment I made was on some new [amazon_textlink asin=’B0788BNXBK’ text=’hiking boots’ template=’ProductLink’ store=’talesofaback-20′ marketplace=’US’ link_id=’71273191-4fc7-48b1-8168-5353c3c3804c’], as I was preparing to spend 4 days hiking to Machu Picchu so I wanted to be able to walk properly!
 If you are going to be camping, for example, you’ll need a good quality waterproof tent.
 Figure out what essentials are worth spending a little more on and take it from there.
 Now I’m earning some money I’ve been able to upgrade some of my gear but the cheap stuff was more than sufficient!

 Get A Refillable Water Bottle

-You may have spotted the blue water bottle in the photo above?
-That is my LifeStraw water bottle which I took to South America with me.
+You may have spotted the blue water bottle in the cover photo above?
+That is my Water-to-Go water bottle which I take everywhere with me.
 It has a built-in filter which allowed me to fill up the bottle with tap water, water from streams and a lot of other places where it isn’t recommended to drink the tap water.
-I saved so money not having to buy bottled water, and saved a lot of plastic too!
-I never go anywhere without a bottle like this, I’m currently using a Water2Go bottle which also has a filter in it and both brands work really well.
-If you already have a water bottle without a filter, then buy a filter or water purification tablets to allow you to drink the tap water wherever you are.
+I saved so much money not having to buy bottled water, and saved a lot of plastic too!
+If you already have a water bottle without a filter, then buy a filter straw or water purification tablets to allow you to drink the tap water wherever you are.

 I hadn’t mastered this for my first backpacking trip, so I ended up throwing away a lot of stuff while I was away.
 At least I had plenty of space in my backpack for souvenirs by the end of the year!
 If you can manage to get away with hand luggage when you take flights you will save a ton of money on baggage fees, and being able to pack up and carry what you have is much more convenient than lugging around a huge backpack.
 It will also help you to travel more easily on public transport so you can save money on expensive taxis to or from the airport or bus station.
 If you are able to carry all your gear easily, you will save money!
 And your back will thank you for it too.